 We have not been and do not intend to become registered as an investment company under the U.S. Investment Company Act and related rules in reliance on the exemption from such registration under section 3(c)(7) of that Act.
-The U.S. Investment Company Act and related rules provide certain protections to investors and restrict companies who register with the U.S. Securities and Exchange Commission as investment companies.
-None of these protections or restrictions is or will be available to investors in Alaris.
-In addition, as long as Alaris is an "investment company" under the Investment Company Act, to comply with the section 3(c)(7) exemption from registration and avoid being required to register as an investments company under the U.S. Investment Company Act and related rules, we have implemented restrictions on the ownership and transfer of the trust units, which may materially affect your ability to hold or transfer the trust units.
+The U.S. Investment Company Act and related rules provide certain protections to investors and restrict companies who register with the U.S. Securities and Exchange Commission as investment company" under the Investment Company Act, to comply with the section 3(c)(7) exemption from registration and avoid being required to register as an investments company under the U.S. Investment Company Act and related restrictions on the ownership and transfer of the trust units, which may materially affect your ability to hold or transfer the trust units.
 If we needed to register with the U.S. Securities and Exchange Commission as an investment company, compliance with the U.S. Investment Company Act would significantly and adversely affect our ability to conduct our business.